Accounting (ACCT) Course Descriptions

 582 Accounting for Mergers and Acquisitions (3) Theoretical and practical problems in accounting for business combinations: purchase and pooling-of-interests accounting; consolidated financial statements; income tax considerations; International Accounting Standards.
 Prerequisite: MBA-level Accounting and Financial Reporting course.

 583 Income Tax Accounting and Auditing (3) Examination of FAS 109 and roles of auditors, tax professionals and corporate financial personnel in preparing, analyzing and reviewing accrual of income taxes.
 Recommended preparation: intermediate accounting and introductory tax course.

 584 Family Wealth Preservation (3) Analysis of transfer of property during lifetime or at death from a tax saving perspective.

 585 Professional Responsibilities in Accounting (3) A case study approach to the integration of accounting and auditing knowledge; research, communication, and interpersonal skills developed through extensive written and presentation requirements.
 Recommended preparation: ACCT 572.

 586 Financial Reporting Topics and Analysis for Tax Professionals (3) Explores the technical financial accounting skills needed for an entry-level tax professional with emphasis on an understanding of financial statements and accounting for income taxes.
 Exposure to the preparation of corporate tax returns with the integration to the financial reporting of a corporation.
 Recommended preparation: introductory financial accounting or accounting class for lawyers.

-587 Forensic Accounting (3) Role of the accountant in litigation matters.
+587 Forensic Accounting (1.5 or 3) Role of the accountant in litigation matters.
 Identification and exploration of the analytical and communication tools necessary to be an effective forensic accountant.
 Prerequisite: ACCT 572.

 588 Analysis and Implications of SEC Registration and Reporting (3) Legal, institutional, and economic implications of being a